LeiWang1999/EGO1_XADC/Readme.md

 Example project use xadc with E-element ego1 board, read the resistance of the potentiometer.

-In actual fact, this ego1 board is not so friendly to use, I cannot even find any xadc example code with ego1 board on internet, so i design it myself.
+In actual fact, this ego1 board is no humain-friendly.

 ## FAQ